Friendly-Neighbourhood-Insomniac/CIE-Courses/IGCSE_Physics_Y10/07_Turning_Effect_of_Forces_Moments_Equilibrium.md

-# Turning Effect Of Forces Moments Equilibrium
+# Turning Effect of Forces Moments Equilibrium

 ## Learning Objectives
 - Explain the fundamental ideas behind Turning Effect Of Forces Moments Equilibrium as set out in the CIE syllabus.